 We do not encourage anyone to trade with a higher number of contracts due to a higher level of risk-reward.
 However, qualified clients are eligible to receive reduced Day Trading Margins on Bitcoin Futures.
 Please call us today at (800) 771-6748 / Local (561) 367-8686 or send an email to email@example.com to discuss further.
 (Put bitcoin futures on the subject).

 Micro Bitcoin Futures are Cash-Settled

-You do not have to worry about delivery when trading Bitcoin Futures.
+There is no delivery when trading Bitcoin Futures.
 A settlement will be determined at the end of the trading month’s trading period and your positions will just expire.
 The expiration price will determine your P&L (profit and loss).
 We suggest that you always trade in the liquid month.
 This means that once the liquidity of the Futures contract has started going down, you should trade the next month.
-Again, as we mentioned above, the advantage of trading with Bitcoin Futures is that you can enjoy the benefit of speculating in them without actually owning it.
+Again, as we mentioned above, the advantage of trading with Bitcoin Futures is that you can benefit from speculating in them without actually owning them.

 Micro Bitcoin Futures Trading Platform

 With the introduction of Bitcoin Futures, you can now take advantage of the massive selection of futures trading platforms that connects to the CME, opening the technology that was previously only available to Commodity Futures traders.
 Experience fast order routing through industry-leading trading platforms powered by multiple data feeds from some of the biggest names in the trading technology field.
 See your orders working on the CME exchange in real-time and execute your trades on the charts, DOM, or an easy order entry module.
 You can use limit orders, stop orders to minimize risk, and trailing stops as the market goes in your favor.
 Set up strategy orders that allow taking advantage of volatility whether it is on the downside or upside.